serenelion/gbs/paths/UX-improvements.md

 The goal is to create a seamless experience for sharing and responding to opportunities, with particular focus on audio handling and real-time interactions.

-1. **Voice Transcription Enhancement**
+1. **Audio Metadata and Storage Enhancement** (do now)
-   - Prevent duplicate transcriptions during recording
+   - Add audio duration metadata during upload
+   - Implement proper cleanup of temporary audio files
+   - Add error handling for metadata extraction

 2. **Audio Player Enhancement**
    - Fix duration display to show correct mm:ss format